dojo/docs/quickstart/dom.rst

 Introduction
 ============

 Dojo provides a host of DOM utility functions.
-This guide covers combined usage of `dojo.style <dojo/style>`_, `dojo.create <dojo/create>`_, `dojo.attr <dojo/attr>`_, and a number of other base utilities for DOM convenience.
+This guide covers combined usage of :ref:`dojo.style <dojo/style>`, :ref:`dojo.create <dojo/create>`, :ref:`dojo.attr <dojo/attr>`, and a number of other base utilities for DOM convenience.

 ========================
 Locating and Using Nodes
 ========================

 All of these functions work by doing work on a passed DomNode reference (an element in the page (such as a div, li, a tag)).
 In order to work with these nodes, we first must locate them in the Document Object Model (DOM).
 The most important note to get started is all DOM activity must be done after "onload" fired, or the DOM is otherwise "ready".
-This can be achieved by `dojo.addOnLoad <dojo/addOnLoad>`_
+This can be achieved by :ref:`dojo.addOnLoad <dojo/addOnLoad>`

 .. code-block :: javascript
   :linenos: